-- 18. (1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director- - (a) by ordinary resolution, or - (b) by a decision of the directors. - (2) In any case where, as a result of death, the company has no shareholders and no directors, the personal representatives of the last shareholder to have died have the right, by notice in writing, to appoint a person to be a director. - (3) For the purposes of paragraph (2), where 2 or more shareholders die in circumstances rendering it uncertain who was the last to die, a younger shareholder is deemed to have survived an older shareholder.
+- (1) Any person who is willing to act as a director, and is permitted by law to do so, may be appointed to be a director by: - (a) ordinary resolution;

+- (b) the shareholder or shareholders who at the time hold a majority in nominal value of the shares in the company which carry the right to vote giving notice of appointment in writing to the company (in which case the appointment takes effect on receipt by the company of the notice or, if later, on the date specified in the notice); or - (c) a decision of the directors. - (2) In any case where, as a result of death or bankruptcy, the company has no shareholders and no directors, the transmittee(s) of the last shareholder to have died or to have a bankruptcy order made against him has (or have) the right, by notice in writing, to appoint a person who is willing to act and is permitted to do so to be a director. - (3) For the purposes of paragraph (2), where 2 or more shareholders die in circumstances rendering it uncertain who was the last to die, a younger shareholder is deemed to have survived an older shareholder.

-Termination of director's appointment
+19 Termination of director's appointment

-- 19. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; - (b) a bankruptey order is made against that person: - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months: - (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have: - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.
+A person ceases to be a director as soon as

+- (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; - (b) a bankruptcy order is made against that person; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms; - (f) the company receives notice in writing of removal of that person as a director from the shareholder or shareholders who at the time hold a majority in nominal value of the shares in the company which carry the right to vote.

-Directors' remuneration
+20 Directors' remuneration